samsung-cnct/cluster-api-provider-ssh/README.md

 <!-- markdownlint-disable MD033 -->

+**This repository has been deprecated because it is based on a no longer supported pre-v1alpha1 version of the Cluster API.
+Please see `cma-ssh` or the Cluster API for alternative implementations.**

 # Kubernetes cluster-api-provider-ssh Project

 This repository hosts an implementation of a provider using SSH for the